krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 address.
 How would this entry look like and how do we use it to get a physical address?

-The entry at the *level 3* like that should contain an address of a contigous 64 KiB long range of physical memory - that's what we call a physical page.
+The entry at the *level 3* like that should contain an address of a contiguous 64 KiB long range of physical memory - that's what we call a physical page.
 If we take unused bits of the `X` and use them as an offset within the page we will get a physical address.